 High and low tech devices and systems are available to enhance communication effectiveness of individuals with severe or multiple impairments (i.e.cerebral palsy, head injury, progressive neurological diseases, etc) Services include assessment and communication training incorporating multiple modalities.
 Individual and small group services are provided.

-Burke-Hawthorne Hall has designated disabled parking spaces directly adjacent to the building, as well as ramp accesses, and an elevator to the second floor.
-Parking permits are purchased through transportation services with a letter from the clinic office.
+Burke-Hawthorne Hall has designated handicap parking spaces directly adjacent to the building, as well as ramp accesses, and an elevator to the second floor.
+Parking permits are purchased through UL Lafayette Parking and Transportation.
+If you need any further assistance, please contact clinic staff at (337) 482-6490 to make arrangements.

-The UL Lafayette Speech, Language and Hearing Center complies with the University of Louisiana at Lafayette Statement of Nondiscrimination and does not discriminate on the basis of race, color, national origin, age, religion, sex, sexual orientation,or disability.
+The UL Lafayette Speech, Language and Hearing Center complies with the University of Louisiana at Lafayette Statement of Nondiscrimination and does not discriminate on the basis of race, color, national origin, age, religion, sex, sexual orientation, gender, or disability.